mosip/mosip-infra/deployment/v3/docs/rke-setup.md

   sudo apt install docker.io
   sudo usermod -aG docker $USER
   ```
-* Double check that the ssh and docker both dont ask for passwords when running.
+* Double check that the ssh and docker both don't ask for passwords when running.
 * Navigate to the same folder as above, where the `cluster.yml` and `cluster.rkestate` files are located.
 * Edit the cluster.yml file
   * Add extra nodes with their ips and roles.